Summary

 values, high omission error rates, or elevated AIC values.
 Finally, a

-summary of the metrics for the selected models is presented.
+summary of the metrics for up to five selected models is presented.

 print(m_maxnet)